-Fresh off of the success of its Silver Meteor streamliner, which hit the rails early in 1939, the Seaboard Air Line lined up another popular market to serve between Richmond, Virginia and Birmingham, Alabama with a train known as the Silver Comet.
+Fresh off of the success of its Silver Meteor, which hit the rails early in 1939, the Seaboard Air Line lined up another popular market to serve; Richmond, Virginia to Birmingham, Alabama.
+The name it chose was the Silver Comet.

-It took the Seaboard longer than it had hoped to start the train due to resistance from the Pennsylvania Railroad, which provided the railroad with a through connection to New York City.
+It took the Seaboard longer than the company had hoped to launch the new service due to resistance from the Pennsylvania Railroad, which provided through connection to New York City.

-In many ways the Comet never reached the success of the Meteor partly because it was six years behind the Southern Railway's popular Southerner.
-Despite this the train was successful for a number of years and Seaboard offered excellent service.
+In many ways the Comet never reached the success of the Meteor since it faced stiff competition against Southern's popular Southerner.
+Despite this, the train still found success and Seaboard provided excellent service.

-As patronage declined SAL finally admitted defeat to the Southern and cancelled the Comet prior to 1970.
+As patronage declined, SAL finally admitted defeat and cancelled the Cmet prior to 1970.
 Today, even the route the train traversed is no more having been abandoned by successor CSX Transportation in the late 1980s (ironically, there has been talk in recent years of reactivating this corridor for high speed rail).

-The history of the Comet dates back to 1939, soon after the Seaboard Air Line launched its popular Silver Meteor streamliner that served New York and Miami.
-The railroad hoped to again work with the Pennsy in having the train serve New York.
+The history of the Comet dates back to 1939, soon after the Seaboard Air Line launched its new Silver Meteor streamliner that served New York and Miami.
+The railroad hoped to again work with the Pennsy in having this latest train serve New York.

 As such, by providing the SAL with interchange service the Pennsy worried about alienating its long-time partner.
 For the Seaboard's sake this apprehension went away for the PRR after the Southern finally adopted streamliners in 1941.